casey/just/README.md

 ./test --tests unit server
 ```

-Default values may be arbitrary expressions, but concatenations or path joins
+Default values may be arbitrary expressions, but expressions containing the
-must be parenthesized:
+`+`, `&&`, or `/` operators must be parenthesized:

 ```just
 arch := "wasm"